oimyounis/gott/README.md

 # GOTT
-GOTT is a MQTT Broker written in pure go.
-Aims to be a high-performance broker with all the features that can be embedded in a broker available out of the box.
+GOTT is a MQTT Broker written in pure Go.
+Aims to be a high-performance broker with most of the features that could be embedded in a broker available out of the box.

 It needs a lot of optimizations and improvements to be functional and usable for production.
 **Hopefully with your contribution we could build something great!**